dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 The docking station uses a STM32F048 microcontroller.
 It's actually labeled as STM32P048 because it uses the FASTROM option where ST pre-programs the flash memory inside the factory.
 It has 32KB flash memory and 6KB RAM, runs at 48MHz.

-It uses SWD as debug and program interface, and interestingly the programming testpoints are on the PCB and clearly labeled.
-After connecting a ST-Link programmer to it reveals that the chip is not read-protected as well.
-So a firmware dump was easily made.
+It uses SWD debugging and programming interface, and interestingly the programming testpoints are on the PCB and clearly labeled.
+After connecting a ST-Link programmer to it reveals that the chip is not read-protected at all, so a firmware dump was easily made.
 I'm not going to post it in the repo, but if you want it just ask.

 ## Ending remarks

-So far it looks like Nintendo make some really weird design decisions both in software and in hardware, probably to make what I'm doing more difficult.
-Anyway, I'll update this from time to time when I have new discoveries.
+I'll update this from time to time when I have new discoveries.
 Please share if you find this useful.